-Richmond’s Priests and Prophets: Race, Religion, and Social Change in the Civil Rights Era will be published by University of Alabama Press in May 2017.
-The book explores how white Christians, both institutions and individuals, engaged the black freedom struggle of the civil rights movement and the politicians’ plan to keep schools segregated known as Massive Resistance.
+Richmond’s Priests and Prophets: Race, Religion, and Social Change in the Civil Rights Era, published by University of Alabama Press in June 2017, explores how white Christians, both institutions and individuals, engaged the black freedom struggle of the civil rights movement and the politicians’ plan to keep schools segregated known as Massive Resistance.
 In Richmond, at least, there were a variety of responses, which have led interpreters of the period to argue that white congregations were segregationists.
 Richmond’s Presbyterians opening a children’s summer camp in 1957 on a desegregated basis suggests otherwise.
 The tension, however, within and across white congregations over how to respond meant no single clear voice emerged.

 As part of an ongoing interest of mine about cars and the American South, “Driving Through the Great Depression” appeared in the edited collection Re-Assessing the American South in the 1930s from LSU Press (2018).
 In the chapter I take up for the first time a longterm project that examines how automobiles changed the American South.
 Southerners loved cars almost from the beginning of their inception in the U.S. If “place” matters to southerners, then mobility creates the greatest threat.
 The chapter explores how southerners, both black and white, saw cars as a means of expression and escape.
 The widespread use, particularly the quick rebound in automobile registrations after 1934, meant that impoverished South of literature and photographs also was the mobile South.